Ted Kiapos was born April 17, 1925 in downtown Los Angeles. His parents, John

 Pittsburgh Steelers in 1952, but chose to pursue a business career instead.
 In 1989, Ted was inducted into the Pepperdine University Hall

-After attenting college, Ted went to work for his father at the Omega Shoe Polish Company, and in 1952, became president
+After attending college, Ted went to work for his father at the Omega Shoe Polish Company, and in 1952, became president

 upon his father's retirement.
 During 1952, Ted met Aspasia Mayakis and they were married later that year.
 The following year their son,